Am0rphous/Awesome/README.md

       - [laravel.com](https://laravel.com)
       - [Laravel Passport](https://github.com/laravel/passport) - Laravel Passport provides OAuth2 server support to Laravel.
     #### Python
+    - [30-seconds-of-python](https://github.com/30-seconds/30-seconds-of-python) - Short Python code snippets for all your development needs.
     - [Awesome Python](https://github.com/vinta/awesome-python) - A curated list of awesome Python frameworks, libraries, software and resources.
     - [Rich](https://github.com/willmcgugan/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
       - [Enrich](https://github.com/pycontribs/enrich) - Enrich adds few missing features to the wonderful rich library.
     - [Textual](https://github.com/willmcgugan/textual) - Textual is a TUI (Text User Interface) framework for Python inspired by modern web development.
     #### Web
+    - [30-seconds-web](https://github.com/30-seconds/30-seconds-web) - Website infrastructure for 30-seconds projects.
     - [Nextra](https://github.com/shuding/nextra) - Nextra is a Next.js and MDX powered, no-code site generator.
     - [Phoenix framework](https://github.com/phoenixframework/phoenix) - [www.phoenixframework.org](https://www.phoenixframework.org)
       - [Sobelow](https://github.com/nccgroup/sobelow) - Sobelow is a security-focused static analysis tool for the Phoenix framework.
 For security researchers, it is a useful tool for getting a quick view of points-of-interest.
 For project maintainers, it can be used to prevent the introduction of a number of common vulnerabilities.
     - [Selenium](https://www.selenium.dev/)
+    - [Waline](https://github.com/walinejs/waline) - A Simple, Safe Comment System inspired by Valine | 一款基于 Valine 衍生的简洁、安全的评论系统.
+      - [Waline Example](https://github.com/mIcHyAmRaNe/waline) - This directory is a brief example of a Waline app that can be deployed with Vercel and zero configuration.

 ## E-books
 - [Check Am0rphous Web-Resources.md](https://github.com/Am0rphous/Awesome/blob/master/Web-Resources.md)